siran/writing/books/The Emergence of Self/The Emergence of Self - 202 Appendix C - Time as Self-Interpretation.md

 tradition is a shortened social history.
 In each case, long causal structure is carried inward as a steering imprint.

+There is a second aspect as well: the rate at which the loop itself updates.
+Selves need not live only at different depths.
+They may also live at different effective frequencies, or more cautiously, at different dominant timescales of recurrent organization.

+If one loop updates, samples, and reconfigures itself very rapidly while another changes only slowly, the two need not register one another symmetrically.
+Fast variation may average out for a slow loop and never rise into a stable imprint.
+Very slow variation may be treated by a fast loop as background rather than as event.
+In that sense, two selves can coexist concurrently and still inhabit different temporal grains of the same world.

+This helps clarify the perception of time.
+Lived time depends not only on how much causal length a loop can compress, but also on the rate at which it can refresh, compare, and stabilize those compressions.
+A self organized around faster recurrent cycles may live a denser present.
+A self organized around slower cycles may live a broader but less finely resolved one.

+The point should not be overstated.
+A self is not defined by one scalar frequency, and biological loops are nested across many interacting timescales.
+Still, the general consequence is real: temporal experience depends partly on the rate structure of the loop itself, not only on an external clock.

 This is why different selves can live in different times without occupying different physical moments.
 The difference is not metaphysical.
 It is organizational.
 The richer the temporal imprinting of a loop, the more of